mpoffald/sharpy/docs/index.rst

 Sharpy
 ======

-Sharpy is a client for the Cheddar Getter (https://cheddargetter.com/) API.
+Sharpy is a client for the GetCheddar (formerly CheddarGetter) (https://getcheddar.com/) API.
-Cheddar Getter is a great service for handling recurring and usage based billing.
+GetCheddar is a great service for handling recurring and usage based billing.

-There are some existing python Cheddar Getter clients but they have significant licensing problems, packaging problems, bugs, and are only partial implementations of the Cheddar Getter API.
+There are some existing python GetCheddar clients but they have significant licensing problems, packaging problems, bugs, and are only partial implementations of the GetCheddar API.

 Sharpy offers a number of advantages: